jruby/warbler/README.txt

 == Usage

 Warbler's +warble+ command is just a small wrapper around Rake with internally defined tasks.
-(Notice +rake+ still prints out in the message, but you should substitute +warble+ for +rake+ on the command line when running this way.)
+(Notice "rake" still prints out in the message, but you should substitute "warble" for "rake" on the command line when running this way.)

     $ warble -T